 Planning for economic development, housing needs, infrastructure, and environmental health are fundamental responsibilities of Vermont's municipalities.
-Woodbury recognizes that land use decisions are often personal and private matters for landowners.
-The Town Plan acknowledges this and does not aim to infringe upon the rights of property owners.
+Woodbury recognizes that land use decisions are often personal and private matters for landowners; and sometimes public matters for developers, subject to the authority of the State, which may affect the larger community.
+The Town Plan acknowledges the importance of balancing the rights of landowners and developers with the protection of public resources valued by the Woodbury community.
 Together the following Future Land Use Plan and Implementation Program proposes a pathway to achieve the plan's vision and stated goals.